 Learners will support RECA’s education requirements and will conduct themselves in a manner that does not undermine the integrity, efficacy and efficiency of any aspect of RECA’s education.

-To withdraw from a course, you must send a written request to email@example.com within 10 business days from the date you purchased the course.
+To withdraw from a course, you must send a written request to firstname.lastname@example.org within 10 business days from the date you purchased the course and not having progressed past Unit 2.
 If your request is approved, payment will be sent to the person who paid for the course less a non-refundable amount of $300 for course administration costs.
 No refund will be approved after the 10 business days.

-You must keep track of your program/course expiry date(s), which are in your myRECA account.
+You must keep track of your program/course expiry date(s), in your myRECA account.

-To extend your original program/course expiry date, you have 2 options to choose from:
+To extend your original program/course expiry date, you have 2 options:

-A one-time 30-day extension, which requires no supporting documents for a $300 fee.
+A one-time 30-day extension, that requires no supporting documents for a $300 fee.
 You can purchase your 30-day extension through your myRECA account under My Applications.

 A one-time extension for extenuating circumstances for medical or bereavement reasons if your situation occurred after your program enrollment date and requires supporting documentation.
 For more information on this option, please contact RECA Learner Support Services at email@example.com.